stjume/minecraft-python-backend/README.md

   - `example`: `0 ThisRyan 39 83 72 17`
 - `postChat <message:string>` posts a message to chat
   - `<message>` is the message which should be posted, everything after the `postChat` is interpreted as the message
-  - example: `postChat Hello World my name is Adrian` will post the message "Hello World my name is Adrian" to the chat
+  - `example`: `postChat Hello World my name is Adrian` will post the message "Hello World my name is Adrian" to the chat
 - `spawnEntity <x:int> <y:int> <z:int> <entityid:String>`
   - `<x> <y> <z>` position
   - `<entityid>` a string with entity id full list can be cound here: [Entities](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html)